You know what every person needs when they may be dying at four in the am? Spicy Noodles.

 I was washed down the road for some ways.
 My head swam and I was tempted to try sleeping.
-My eyes, filled with rain and watching the dark, were like a snow crash.
+My eyes, filled with rain and watching the dark were like a snow crash.
 Static and blur surrounded me in a deep place.

 Had to get up, so I turned over and crawled.
 I pulled myself onto the curb there and sat, looking back where I’d fallen.
 Recombobulating.
 The car had turned the opposite way.

 I breathlessly laughed when I could, water and flem spewing from my mouth.
 I tried to clear my sight but the beat of the rain made it pointless.
 Hung my head and let the fit die.
 I didn’t worry about him hearing me over this volley, so I let it pass.
+I was an idiot.